Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

  19. Finally I created my checkout app, which would enable a user to successfully pay for goods purchased.
 I needed to create a stripe account, then install stripe ensuring that my public and private key were carefully stored in env.py and in turn, env.py was put in my .gitignore file.
 Again the checkout app was added to the list of installed apps.
  20. At the start of this process I ensured that created a media directory to store all the images of the papers on the website and ensured that the correct code was added to the settings.py file in order for the uploaded images to be stored in this directory.
  21. I created a super user using ``django-admin create superuser`` so that I could add in my products to the products model using the admin dashboard.
- 22. I pushed my app to heroku  at regular interavls, I had linked my git hub repo to heroku so it was automatically pushed to heroku each time I made a change to the repo.
+ 22. I pushed my app to git and heroku  at regular intervals, I had linked my git hub repo to heroku so it was automatically pushed to heroku each time I made a change to the repo.
 As the app was working I hoped that the travis build would be fine but I was wrong.
 Travis repeatedly failed, so I needed to resort to manual testing.
+ 23. It was important to remember to make migrations and then migrate for all the models in each app ```python manage.py makemigrations``` and ```python manage.py migrate```.
+ 24. Finally in order to get into the admin panel it was important to create a superuser ```python manage.py createsuperuser```

 ## Credits